maikolscripts/maikol-jobvehallowlist/ESX/maikol-jobvehallowlist/README.txt

 Want to gift me a coffee?
 https://www.maikolscripts.com/package/5355826
-You may claim your Free Supporter role in the discord afterwards <3
+You can claim a Free Supporter role in the discord afterwards!

 My Discord - Maikol#5282
 My Discord Server - maikolscripts.com/discord